Acacia maitlandii: Distribution

-Acacia maitlandii is found in northern regions of all mainland states of Australia, except Victoria, and is not considered to be threatened with extinction.
+Acacia maitlandii is found in all mainland states of Australia, except Victoria, and is not considered to be threatened with extinction.
 The favoured soil type is red sand, or stony ground; the habitat is sandy or stony plains, and on hills.

 Uses

 The species is used to make boomerangs and spearthrowers, and the gum produced is edible.
 The tree is called Garrga in the languages of the Yindjibarndi and Ngarluma people.

 The seeds have been identified, analysed, and monitored, as a 'wild harvested Australian indigenous food', by Food Standards Australia New Zealand.
-The product is found to very high in fats, over half by weight.
+The product is found to be very high in fats, over half by weight.